Penalised or Banned Site? Here’s How To Get Back Into Google’s Good Books

 Submit a request for reconsideration

-Matt Cutts has said that some sites were penalised unfairly by the Penguin update.
-If you really believe your site was, you can file a report as explained here.
-Otherwise, if you have been caught spamming Google or engaging in black hat SEO techniques, login to your Google Webmaster tools account and submit a re-inclusion request.
+If you believe your site was penalized unfairly following an algorithm update, you can file a report.
+Otherwise, if you have been caught spamming Google or engaging in black-hat SEO techniques, log in to your Google Search Console account and submit a reconsideration request.
 Be honest and upfront about what you have done to receive the penalty and how you have made amends.

 Start off fresh with a new domain